top of page

 The only appropriate and fast way to relieve pain is to recognize its legitimacy.

-My thoughts may sound like negative advertising.
-Some could say a pain management specialist is not supposed to suggest that we surrender to pain voluntarily instead of killing it.
-That would be pretty far-fetched, however.
-I am just suggesting that you should not keep stepping on the same rake when you already have your head bruised all over.
-You want your pain to leave?
-Stop yelling at it, stop pushing it aside.
-This initial step is the first and probably the best painkiller.
-Learn how to cooperate with your body rather than fight it.
+Some may view my thoughts as negative advertising.
+A pain management specialist suggesting we surrender to pain instead of fighting it might seem far-fetched.
+But I urge you to reconsider.
+Why keep stepping on the same rake when your head is already bruised?
+If you want your pain to leave, stop yelling at it and pushing it aside.
+This initial step is often the best painkiller.
+Learn to cooperate with your body rather than fight against it.

 A patient who seeks a compromise with pain calms down and starts breathing deeply.
 This reduces pressure on nerve endings by pumping away excess liquid from inflamed spots.